 - Contact a tax professional that is authorized by the IRS and DOR to provide electronic filing services.
 These authorized tax professionals are called Electronic Return Originators (EROs).
 Make sure the tax professional you choose participates in the Federal/State Electronic Filing Program and uses a software package that includes the State of Wisconsin.

-- To locate an ERO in your area, go to
+- To locate an ERO in your area, visit the

 What to expect when you electronically file your income tax return using a tax professional.